netsody/netsody/drasyl-sdn/README.md

 - Both teams can communicate with each other to coordinate their work
 - Each team has access only to their required infrastructure
 - The marketing team can access legacy hardware through a gateway node

+**Note:** The `name` parameter is optional and provides a human-readable identifier for the network.
+It helps users identify different networks when managing multiple configurations.
+If not specified, it defaults to `None`.

 ### Gateway Configuration